TypeFox/monaco-languageclient/docs/introduction.md

 - Advanced editor features
 - Extension-like capabilities
 - Rich VSCode services integration
-- Ability to used VSCode Web extensions
+- Ability to use VSCode Web extensions

 This is the recommended mode for _most_ use cases.
 If you're not sure which mode to use, start with the extended mode.